rafalp/Misago-Docs/docs/settings/Database.md

 Default timezone used by guests and newly registered users that haven't changed their timezone prefferences.

-## forum_branding_text

-Allows you to specify default text displayed besides brand logo on your forum.

 ## forum_name

 Forum name, displayed in titles of pages.